 How do you get to the resort?
 Do you fly into Las Vegas?

 You can fly into St. George or Las Vegas, whichever is a better connection for you.

 Do you provide transportation to Red Mountain?
 And how long is the drive?

-We provide complimentary transportation from the St. George airport.
+We provide scheduled transportation from the St. George airport if your arrival is prior to 6pm.
+After 6pm, guests arriving at the St. George Airport should arrange for a Taxi or Uber.
 There are a number of shuttle companies that make multiple daily trips from Las Vegas.
 Click here to view our transportation page.
 Your ride will be approximately 2 hours from the Las Vegas airport.